26 Years Ago: Garth Brooks Hits No. 1 With ‘Unanswered Prayers’

 On this day (Jan.
 12) in 1991, Garth Brooks soared to the top of the charts with his hit “Unanswered Prayers,” from his multi-platinum-selling album No Fences.

-“And now, man, just the realization that what you have is the best for you and the best you could ever do in your lifetime,” he adds.
+“And now, man, just the realization that what you have is the best for you and the best you could ever do in your lifetime,” the Oklahoma native adds.
 “It sure makes you sleep well at night.”

 See Garth Brooks + More Country Stars Then and Now